MSFTJesseLiu/JWT-Quick-Access/README.md

 ### 5 Mins Setup Steps
 - Have Chrome installed in ``C:\Program Files (x86)\Google\Chrome\Application\chrome.exe``, which is the default path.
-- Node.js version: 7 or above (not super sure, the later the better), my node.js version 8 works.
+- Node.js version 7 or above (not super sure, the later the better), my node.js version 8 works.
-- ``npm`` package manager to install the dependencies for you.
+- Have ``npm`` package manager to install the dependencies for you.
 - Clone this repo, and do ``npm install``
 - Run the ``./setup.ps1``, this script will create a separated Chrome user data directory (default: ``C:\chrome-jwt-profile``) and an associated Chrome shortcut (default: ``Chrome JWT.lnk``) for you.
 You can customized your user data directory path and shortcut name by ``.\setup.ps1 -dirpath C:\chrome-jwt-profile -shortcutname Chrome JWT.lnk``.
 - After running this script, you will have a brand new chrome browser session opened.
 Go to ``chrome://version/`` in your new chrome browser, checked that the Profile Path is what you specified or the default value in the previous step.